 1993 Gibson Starburst Elite

 I bought this one from Colorado USA in August 2007.
 I sold it to a young singer / songwriter in Derbyshire UK in November 2009.
-You can see and hear this guitar in the video on her web site.
+You can see her play this guitar in the video on her web site.
 This is one guitar that I really regret selling because it was just so beautiful and unique.

 The Starburst came in a standard model - with a rosewood fingerboard and bridge, no binding on the neck or headstock, and no centre strip on the back - and the much rarer Elite model with binding on everything and ebony everywhere.

 The following ad for a Cherry 1992 Starburst appeared on ebay UK in September 2008.
 It sold for £899 and its photo appears below the ad.
 I can't vouch for its accuracy but it seems credible:

 In 1992, as part of its Limited Editions Series, Gibson produced the Gibson Star and its more elaborate stablemate - the Gibson Starburst.
 The Starburst was produced for one year only (1992) and is very rarely seen offered for sale - even in the US.

 In 1993 Gibson went on to produce the Starburst Studio (see bottom of page), Starburst Standard (see a bit further down) and the ultra rare Starburst Elite (see my old one on the right).

 The Starburst usually has a solid figured maple body and neck and a flamed maple top.
 Quilted maple was usually reserved for the Starburst Elite (only a handful made)...

 These guitars were made in some truly horrendous colours - have a look at the pics of the Starburst Standard models below.
 The amber one is not bad but I wouldn't be seen in public with any of the others.

 Below is a Starburst Studio advertised on ebay in November 2009 - a much more budget model.
 The top looks like spruce, there are a lot less inlays, and it looked like the back may have been arched (but it might have been a trick of the light in the photos).
 It went for US$900.